deadbok/ntp-led-clock/study/RTC/readme.md

 # RTC (Realtime clock)

-Example code for the RTC.
+Example code for the RTC (DS1302).